Sunday, December 24, 2006

 A study released Tuesday predicts that the Raleigh-Durham area will post one of the nation's five highest home value appreciation rates over the next 12 months.

-Veros Real Estate Solutions projects that home prices in Raleigh and Durham will rise about 8 percent over the next year, tying Tampa, Fla., for the fourth-highest rate.
+Research released by Veros Real Estate Solutions projects that home prices in Raleigh and Durham will rise about 8 percent over the next year, tying Tampa, Fla., for the fourth-highest rate.

 Seattle is the only market expected to hit double-digit growth, at about 11 percent.
 San Bernardino, Calif., and Jacksonville, Fla., follow with home appreciation rates pegged at 9 percent.